michaelmartinez25/Pokedex/README.md

 **Required Must-have Stories**

-* User can view information about a single Pokemon.
+- [x] User can view information about a single Pokemon.
-* User can search for Pokemon.
-* User can switch between "Standard" and "Unlock-As-You-Play" modes.
-* User can mark a Pokemon as "Captured."
+- [x] User can view a list of Pokemon.
-    * When captured, more information will appear in the Unlock-As-You-Play Mode.

 **Optional Nice-to-have Stories**

-* User can snap a photo of a Pokemon to view info about them.
+- [ ] User can snap a photo of a Pokemon to view info about them.
-* User can search for specific locations to view what Pokemon inhabit that area.
+- [ ] User can search for specific locations to view what Pokemon inhabit that area.
-* User can create Pokemon parties of six to keep track of their team.
+- [ ] User can create Pokemon parties of six to keep track of their team.
+- [ ] User can search for Pokemon.
+- [ ] User can switch between "Standard" and "Unlock-As-You-Play" modes.
+- [ ] User can mark a Pokemon as "Captured."
+    - [ ] When captured, more information will appear in the Unlock-As-You-Play Mode.

 ### 2. Screen Archetypes